lineartimer/WebAppStarterPack/doc/notes.md

 dotnet build
 dotnet test bin/Debug/net8.0/Backend.Tests.dll --logger "trx;logfilename=Results.xml"

-- If tests are not showing on the Testing tab, right click the solution and rebuild it

 # Azure

 It's a good practice to prefix Azure resources.
 E.g. "rg-" for resource groups or "db-" for databases.